 The College of Arts & Sciences prepares students to lead and minister in the marketplace.

 The College of Arts & Sciences is unified around the central theme of preparing people to be leaders in the marketplace, ministers in the world, and servants in the varied contexts of life.

-In our view, the world marketplace means everything from business to education to social work to psychology.
+In our view, the world brings opportunity for everything from journalism to education to social work to psychology.
 It’s where people live, work, form relationships, and interact with others.

 With this in mind, we develop graduates who boldly interact with the world, are experts in the fields where they pursue their callings, and are able to address the most pressing challenges of society, politics, history, and the world.

 When you graduate from the College of Arts & Sciences, you’ll be ready to live out your faith and be salt and light in the world as you interact with, participate with, work with, minister to, and lead in the various areas of the marketplace.

 School of Education